AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Inheritance.md

 Pure virtual functions are functions declared in a base class that have no implementation and are intended to be overriden by the derived class.
 Derived classes _must_ provide their own implementations for pure virtual functions, guaranteeing that each class has its own implementation of the virtual method.
 Any class with a pure virtual functions become an [abstract base class](https://www.tutorialspoint.com/cplusplus/cpp_interfaces.htm), preventing them from being instantiated (typically because it wouldn't make sense).
 Abstract base classes ([ABCs](https://docs.python.org/3/library/abc.html)) are meant to be nothing more than a template to derive new classes from.
+To make a virtual method a pure virtual method, set the virtual metthod to 0 (e.g. `virtual void function() = 0`).

 If you know Java or C#, you may know this as an [interface](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface).

-To make a virtual method a pure virtual method, set the virtual metthod to 0 (e.g. `virtual void function() = 0`).
+Unlike interfaces, which contain any implementations, abstract classes can have pure virtual methods (without implementations) alongside standard and virtual methods (with implementations).

 ```C++
 #include <iostream>
 using namespace std;